-Always refer the matter to a member of the Senior Management Team or the Welfare Manager/Director of Student Experience before/rather than making any physical intervention.
+Always refer the matter to the Principal before rather than making any physical intervention.

 Consider whether or not a search might be better conducted by the Police rather than a member of staff.

 Never conduct a search if you are alone with the student.
 The search should be conducted by a person of the same sex as that of the student, and, where practicable, witnessed by a person of the same sex.
 There is a limited exception to this rule.
 You can carry out a search of a student of the opposite sex to you and without a witness present, but only when you reasonably believe that there is a risk that serious harm will be caused to a person if you do not conduct the search immediately and when it is not reasonably practical to summon another member of staff.